 The coronavirus pandemic (COVID-19) has sent the world into disarray and brought uncertainty into many people's lives.

 One of these consistencies is that you are going to be covered by any death related to COVID.
-There should be no reason why your existing policy isn’t going to cover a virus, even if it has only emerged recently.

 That being said, the usual stipulations apply in regards to being truthful on your application.
 If you have lied about your risk of contracting COVID or any pre-existing conditions, then this could invalidate your policy.
 This is not isolated to COVID, however, and applies to any health issue.